Part 1 (Twin Peaks): Events

 The officers find Hank outside the complex.
-He reacts shiftily, mistaking them for another acquaintance of his, Harvey; when they present themselves as police officers, Hank asks if they were sent by Harvey and then, upon questioning, tells them that Chip does not possess a phone.
+He reacts shiftily, asking if they were sent by Harvey and then, upon questioning, tells them that Chip does not possess a phone.
 Marjorie appears on the staircase, announcing that she has a key.
 Upon entering the apartment, the officers walk into the bedroom to see a severely damaged head lying in bed, her body under the covers.
 Meanwhile, Hank calls Harvey believing that he sent the police; the two proceed to discuss a deal they made, with Hank insisting that the money from it is solely his and Chip's since Harvey opted out of it.
 Constance Talbot (Jane Adams) investigates the crime scene while pictures are taken.
 Detective Dave Macklay (Brent Briscoe) walks in; he shows Constance that his hands are gloved, much to her appreciation.
 The two of them pull the sheet off the body, revealing a severed female head atop a decapitated male corpse.

 In Twin Peaks, Margaret Lanterman (Catherine Coulson), visibly ill, calls Deputy Hawk (Michael Horse).
 She tells him that her log has a message for him: that something is missing having to do with Cooper.
 She adds that the way Hawk will find it will have to do with his heritage.
 Hawk thanks her and hangs up.
 At the Buckhorn Police Station, Constance calls for Detective Macklay upon finding a match for the prints retrieved at the crime scene: they belong to William "Bill" Hastings (Matthew Lillard), the local high school principal.
 She confirms that the head is Ruth Davenport's but adds that there is no match for the body.
 Macklay arrests Hastings at his home, which angers Bill's wife Phyllis (Cornelia Guest) as they were supposed to host a dinner party that night.

 At the Twin Peaks Sheriff Station, Hawk brings Andy Brennan (Harry Goaz) and Lucy to the conference room, where he conveys Margaret's message.
 At the Buckhorn Police Station, Detective Don Harrison (Bailey Chase) and Police Officer Mike Boyd (Dep Kirkland) observe Macklay as he interrogates Hastings.
 Hastings says he barely knew Davenport, the school librarian, and that the last time he saw her was a couple of months earlier, but his story contains a 40- to 50-minute gap on the day of Ruth's murder, on which, he adds with hesitation, he took his assistant Betty home after a meeting.
 As Hastings speaks, Macklay writes down notes on his statement, producing a scratching sound that seems to agitate and distract Hastings.
 After Hastings nervously asks for his lawyer, Macklay informs him that Davenport was murdered and that his fingerprints were found all over the apartment.
 Hastings is then escorted to a cell, where he asks to speak to his wife.